sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ### Equipment

-You begin the game with 180 gold which you can spend on your characterís starting weapons, armor, and adventuring gear.
+You begin the game with 180 gold which you can spend on your character√≠s starting weapons, armor, and adventuring gear.
 You can select your own gear or choose one of the following equipment packages.
 Also consult the Suggested Equipment section of your chosen background.

-* **Blacksmithís Package (cost 158 gp):** Mace, scale mail, heavy shield, acid (vial), chain (10 feet), dungeoneerís pack, portable ram, sledgehammer, smithís tools, whetstone.
+* **Blacksmith√≠s Package (cost 158 gp):** Mace, scale mail, heavy shield, acid (vial), chain (10 feet), dungeoneer√≠s pack, portable ram, sledgehammer, smith√≠s tools, whetstone.

-###### Locksmithís Package (cost 160 gp):
+###### Locksmith√≠s Package (cost 160 gp):

 Dagger, 2 throwing daggers, leather

-brigandine, acid (vial), burglarís pack, caltrops (bag of 20), lock, steel mirror, thievesí tools, tinkerís tools.
+brigandine, acid (vial), burglar√≠s pack, caltrops (bag of 20), lock, steel mirror, thieves√≠ tools, tinker√≠s tools.

-* **Scientistís Package (cost 173 gp):** Light crossbow and quiver with 20 bolts, 2 light hammers, leather brigandine, abacus, alchemistís supplies, ball bearings (bag of 1,000), 10 pieces of chalk, common clothes, healerís satchel, lantern (standard), merchantís scale, oil flask, scholarís pack,
+* **Scientist√≠s Package (cost 173 gp):** Light crossbow and quiver with 20 bolts, 2 light hammers, leather brigandine, abacus, alchemist√≠s supplies, ball bearings (bag of 1,000), 10 pieces of chalk, common clothes, healer√≠s satchel, lantern (standard), merchant√≠s scale, oil flask, scholar√≠s pack,

 ### Artificial Spellcasting

 Artificers are able to harness magic through technology.
-See Chapter 11: Spellcasting in the *Adventurerís Guide* for the general rules of spellcasting and the Spells Listing for the Artificer spell list.
+See Chapter 11: Spellcasting in the *Adventurer√≠s Guide* for the general rules of spellcasting and the Spells Listing for the Artificer spell list.

 #### Spell Inventions